drshahizan/software-engineering/exercise/uml/uc/uc1.md

 ## Question
 Based on the Hospital Management System case study, create a use case diagram that includes essential elements such as use cases, actors, relationships, and other components commonly found in use case diagrams.

+## Submission
+Please answer the following case study question to assess your knowledge in UML.
+You are required to submit your answer file in the submission folder.
+Within the [`submission/sec01`](../submission/sec01) or [`submission/sec02`](../submission/sec02) folder, create a folder with your GitHub ID.
+Name the file as `uc1.md`.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.